 Hypertrophic cardiomyopathy is a serious condition that can be either inherited through passing of mutated genes from your parents, or acquired as an effect due to another disease (e.g. diabetes).
 However, many times the cause of cardiomyopathy is unknown and appropriate human model systems to study the underlying mechanistic behind this disease are not available.
 This project focuses on identification of relevant biomarkers for modeling of cardiac disease such as cardiac hypertrophy and cardiac myopathy.
 These biomarkers are expected to be important for better understanding of the disease progression and prognosis and will reveal novel insights of the mechanisms of the disease.

-We want to develop a stem cell-based in vitro disease model
+A stem cell-based in vitro disease model

 The goal of this subproject is to develop a stem cell-based in vitro disease model, which can recapitulate important aspects of hypertrophic cardiomyopathy and enable modeling of cardiac associated diseases and screening of pharmaceuticals.
 In addition, identification of appropriate biomarkers to monitor the progression of the disease and the effect of pharmaceuticals in patients with different genetic background will support the development of personalized medicine.
 The anticipated outcome of the project includes;